The case for super-Eddington accretion in JWST broad-line AGN during the first billion years: Missing X-ray and UV Emission under a Super-Eddington Accretion Paradigm

-The intrinsic reddening of the X-ray to optical SED of super-Eddington sources as predicted by this model (see Methods, Figure \ref{fig:sed}) has significant implications on the interpretation of the rest-UV-optical spectra and photometry as measured by \jwst.
-Studies that assumed these sources were sub-Eddington accretors via the measured \ledd - would find the spectro-photometric fitting of these sources with canonical QSO templates attributing the dearth of UV emission as due to dust obscuration.
+The intrinsic reddening of the X-ray to optical SED of super-Eddington sources as predicted by this model (see Methods, \ref{cloudy}) has significant implications on the interpretation of the rest-UV/optical spectra and photometry as measured by \jwst.
+Studies that assumed these sources were sub-Eddington accretors via the measured \ledd\ would find the spectro-photometric fitting of these sources with canonical QSO templates attributing the dearth of UV emission due to dust obscuration.
 Additionally, \jwst\ BL AGN that would also be photometrically selected as ``little red dots'' are found to have Balmer decrement values which, under the assumption of Case B recombination, would indicate significant dust attenuation \citep{kokorev23}.
 For proof of concept, we measure the Balmer decrement between our fiducial sub-Eddington and super-Eddington accretion models.
 We find for the sub-Eddington model \halpha/\hbeta\ $\sim$ 3.5, and for the super-Eddington model \halpha/\hbeta\ $\sim$ 8.5.
-Thus, without any dust extinction added to the models, a natural consequence of intrinsically reddened AGN SED would yield higher Balmer decrements.
+The sub-Eddington model is within the range of normal Balmer decrements of un-obscured sources \citep{baron16}, yet in the super-Eddington case we are well above the expected ratio.
+It is generally known that the much higher densities of the BLR (as compared to the narrow-line or HII regions) can lead to different Balmer decrements due to line optical depths and collisional effects that are not included in conventional Case B recombination calculations \citep{netzger13,scarlata24}.
+This is potentially exacerbated in the super-Eddington case, due to the intrinsically weaker ionizing continuum.
+Thus, without any dust extinction added to the models, a natural consequence of an intrinsically reddened AGN SED would yield higher observed Balmer decrements.

+If indeed these sources are all super-Eddington accretors, we can place an estimate on the duty cycle.
+Using the 7 sources with rest-UV coverage we compute the number density over the JADES survey area and compare the total number of non-AGN galaxies with similar M$_{\mathrm{UV}} \sim -18.85 [AB]$ at the median redshift of this sample \citep[z$\sim$5,][]{bouwens21}).
+We find a duty cycle upper-limit $<5\%$.
+Interestingly, \cite{trinca25} use a semi-analytic model approach to attempt to recover the observed luminosity functions of JWST discovered AGN at z$>$4, and find they required a super-Eddington phase that corresponds to a duty cycle between 0.5 - 4\%, which is consistent with our results.